statebacked/smply/README.md

 import { createMachine } from "xstate";
 import type { AllowRead, AllowWrite } from "@statebacked/machine-def";

+// super simple authorization
+// authContext comes from a JWT that you create your user's information,
-export allowRead: AllowRead = ({ machineInstanceName, authContext }) =>
-  machineInstanceName === authContext.sub
+// signed with one of your State Backed keys (generate a key via `smply keys create`) export allowRead: AllowRead = ({ machineInstanceName, authContext }) => machineInstanceName === authContext.sub

 export allowWrite: AllowWrite = ({ machineInstanceName, authContext }) =>
   machineInstanceName === authContext.sub

+// export any XState state machine with any guards, actions, or services and any delays.
-export default createMachine({
+// just make sure that no service runs for more than 10 seconds. export default createMachine({
   predictableActionArguments: true,
   initial: "on",